Brand management

-In marketing, brand management begins with an analysis on how a brand is currently perceived in the market, proceeds to planning how the brand should be perceived if it is to achieve its objectives and continues with ensuring that the brand is perceived as planned and secures its objectives.
+In marketing, brand management refers to the process of controlling how a brand is perceived in the market.
+Tangible elements of brand management include the look, price, and packaging of the product itself; intangible elements are the experiences that the target markets share with the brand, and the relationships they have with it.
+A brand manager oversees all aspects of the consumer's brand association as well as relationships with members of the supply chain.
 Developing a good relationship with target markets is essential for brand management.
-Tangible elements of brand management include the product itself; its look, price, and packaging, etc. The intangible elements are the experiences that the target markets share with the brand, and also the relationships they have with the brand.
-A brand manager would oversee all aspects of the consumer's brand association as well as relationships with members of the supply chain.

 Definitions

 In 2001, Hislop defined branding as "the process of creating a relationship or a connection between a company's product and emotional perception of the customer for the purpose of generating segregation among competition and building loyalty among customers".
 In 2004 and 2008, Kapferer and Keller respectively defined it as a fulfillment in customer expectations and consistent customer satisfaction.

 Brand management uses an array of marketing tools and techniques in order to increase the perceived value of a product (see: Brand equity).
 Based on the aims of the established marketing strategy, brand management enables the price of products to grow and builds loyal customers through positive associations and images or a strong awareness of the brand.

 Brand management is the process of identifying the core value of a particular brand and reflecting the core value among the targeted customers.
 In modern terms, a brand could be corporate, product, service, or person.
-Brand management builds brand credibility and credible brands only, can build brand loyalty, bounce back from circumstantial crisis, and can benefit from price-sensitive customers.
+Brand management builds brand credibility, and credible brands can build brand loyalty, bounce back from circumstantial crisis, and can benefit from price-sensitive customers.